-A student is in good standing status if the student has: (1) successfully completed the required percentage of the credit hours attempted; (2) maintained at least the minimum CGPA; and (3) not exceeded the maximum time frame.
+A student is in good standing status if the student has: (1) successfully completed the required percentage of the credit hours attempted; (2) maintained at least the minimum CGPA; and (3) not exceeded the maximum time frame to successfully complete the required percentage of the credit hours attempted.
+A student in warning status may continue to attend classes but must return to good standing status within one term.
+A student who does not return to good standing status within one term will be placed in suspension status.
+Federal financial aid and veteran's educational benefits are available to eligible students in warning status.

-WARNING
+WARNING STATUS